We offer the following types of appointment:

 |Nurses||9.00am - 6.30pm|

-To help those who cannot visit the practice during the day, we offer extended hours on a Thursday and are open until 7.30pm.
+To help those who cannot visit the practice during the day, we offer extended hours on a Tuesday and Thursday and are open until 7.30pm.

 If you are not able to keep your appointment, please let us know as soon as possible on 01992 676 202.

 When the surgery is closed, you can still get help and advice over the phone by calling 111.
 111 is the NHS non-emergency number.
 It's fast, easy and free.
 Call 111 and speak to a highly trained adviser, supported by doctors, nurses, pharmacists and other healthcare professionals.

 They will ask you a series of questions to assess your symptoms and immediately direct you to the best medical care for your needs.